CBSE Class 10 Maths Revised Syllabus for 2020-21

 Coordinate Geometry is considered to be one of the most interesting concepts of mathematics.
-Coordinate Geometry (or the analytic geometry) describes the link between geometry and algebra through graphs involving curves and lines.
+Coordinate Geometry (or analytic geometry) describes the link between geometry and algebra through graphs involving curves and lines.
 It provides geometric aspects in Algebra and enables them to solve geometric problems.
 It is a part of geometry where the position of points on the plane is described using an ordered pair of numbers.
 Here, the concepts of coordinate geometry (also known as Cartesian geometry) are explained along with its formulas and their derivations.

 Chapter 8 – Introduction to Trigonometry

 In the ΔABC right-angled at B, BC is the side opposite to ∠A, AC is the hypotenuse and AB is the side adjacent to ∠A.

 - Line of sight is the line drawn from the eye of the observer to the point on the object viewed by the observer.

 - The horizontal level is the horizontal line through the eye of the observer.

 - The angle of elevation is relevant for objects above the horizontal level.